-Large granular lymphocyte (LGL) leukemia is characterized by a clonal proliferation of large granular lymphocytes (LGLs).
+Large granular lymphocyte (LGL) leukemia is characterized by a clonal proliferation of LGLs.
 LGLs comprise 5 percent of the population of peripheral blood mononuclear cells, are larger than most circulating lymphocytes, and have characteristic azurophilic granules containing acid hydrolases (picture 1).
-They may be either T cells (T-LGL), the more common type, or natural killer (NK) cells (NK-LGL) .
+They may be either T cells (T-LGL), the more common type, or natural killer cells (NK-LGL) .

-T-LGL leukemia is very uncommon among patients with RA, despite the frequency of RA among patients with this disorder.
-In one study of over 1000 patients with RA, the prevalence of neutropenia that could not be attributed to other causes was 1.7 percent; one-third of the patients with neutropenia (0.6 percent of all patients with RA) exhibited large granular lymphocyte proliferation on bone marrow examination .
+T-cell large granular lymphocyte (T-LGL) leukemia is very uncommon among patients with rheumatoid arthritis (RA), despite the frequency of RA among patients with this disorder.
+In one study of over 1000 patients with RA, the prevalence of neutropenia that could not be attributed to other causes was 1.7 percent; one-third of the patients with neutropenia (0.6 percent of all patients with RA) exhibited LGL proliferation on bone marrow examination .

 The mean age of onset of T-LGL leukemia in RA is 60 years, with no gender differences, which is similar to patients without arthritis .
 (See "Clinical manifestations, pathologic features, and diagnosis of T cell large granular lymphocyte leukemia", section on 'Clinical features'.)